Domènec Torrent: New York City

 On 11 June 2018, citing a desire to return to head coaching, Torrent was named the new head coach at Major League Soccer side New York City FC, replacing Patrick Vieira.
 He signed a three-year contract through the 2020 season.
-His first professional match occurred on 24 June, as NYCFC defeated Toronto FC 2–1 at Yankee Stadium.
-In the playoffs, his team lost 4–1 on aggregate in the Eastern Conference semi-finals to eventual champions Atlanta United FC.
+His debut was on 24 June, as NYCFC defeated Toronto FC 2–1 at Yankee Stadium.
+In 2018, under his leadership, the team reached the Conference Semifinals of the MLS Cup playoffs.

 On 8 November 2019, New York City FC and Torrent mutually agreed to part ways.
-He left the club after achieving a franchise record 64 points in the 2019 campaign, also qualifying for the ensuing CONCACAF Champions League.
-The team were eliminated at the same stage of postseason by Toronto.
+He left the club after achieving a franchise record of 64 points in the 2019 campaign, also qualifying for the ensuing CONCACAF Champions League.

 Flamengo

 On 31 July 2020, Torrent was named in charge of Campeonato Brasileiro Série A reigning champions Flamengo after agreeing to a one-and-a-half-year contract.
-He lost 1–0 on his debut against Atlético Mineiro in the Maracanã Stadium.
-In the Copa Libertadores, the defending champions won their group despite a 5–0 loss at Ecuador's Independiente del Valle on 17 September.
+At Flamengo he won 15 games in 26 matches, 5 draws and 6 defeats.
+In the Copa Libertadores, the defending champions won their group on 17 september.

-On 9 November, after a 4–0 away loss against Atlético Mineiro, Torrent was relieved of his duties at the third-placed team.
+On 9 November, after a loss against Atlético Mineiro, Torrent was relieved of his duties at the third-placed team.

 Galatasaray

 On 11 January 2022, Galatasaray chairman Burak Elmas announced that Torrent would replace Fatih Terim as the new manager of Galatasaray.
-He made his Süper Lig debut five days later in a 4–2 loss at Hatayspor.
-He succeeded to grab a historical 0-0 draw in Camp Nou against FC Barcelona in his UEFA Europa League debut.
-On 21 June 2022, Torrent was relieved from his contract after the poor results.
+With the Turkish club, he reached the round of 16 of the UEFA Europa League, where he was eliminated by his former team FC Barcelona, on 17 March 2022.
+On 21 June 2022, Torrent was sacked after series of poor performances and worst record of club in its history under Torrent's guidance.

+Atlético San Luis

+On May 15, 2024, Torrent became the head coach of Liga MX club Atlético San Luis.
+On April 29, 2025, Torrent stepped down from his position.

+Monterrey

+On 21 May 2025, Monterrey announced Torrent as their new head coach.